-How we think affects how we, educators, teach and our students learn.
-From personal experience I continue my father’s legacy, to help people recognize their role in achieving success – however it’s defined.
+How we think affects how we teach and our students learn.
+From personal experience I continue my father’s legacy, to help people recognize their role in achieving success – however, it’s defined.

 A Growth Mindset Plan

-On her website, mindsetonline.com, Carol Dweck has masterfully outlined four steps learners can follow to move away from fixed mindset and develop growth mindset habits.
+On her website, mindsetonline.com, Carol Dweck has masterfully outlined four steps learners can follow to move away from a fixed mindset and develop growth mindset habits.
 Her advice is not age specific but teachers can expect to do a little soul searching themselves as they help students change their thinking.

-In another post (My Learning Philosophy) I provide a full blown explanation of how I use similar steps through a model I created to fit my classroom environments.
-The model is based on my personal experience with growth mindset (before it because popular in education) but the concepts parallel Dweck’s suggestions.
+In another post (My Learning Philosophy) I provide a full-blown explanation of how I use similar steps through a model I created to fit my classroom environments.
+The model is based on my personal experience with a growth mindset (before it because popular in education) but the concepts parallel Dweck’s suggestions.
 As you read on, keep Dweck’s steps in mind: